-The phase current waveforms under load current increase conditions are shown in Fig. 2.11 a) and b) without and with load change input variable enabled, respectively.
+The phase current waveforms under load current increase conditions are shown in (Fig. 2.19) a) and b) without and with load change input variable enabled, respectively.
 Thus, an influence of load change algorithm on the control performance can be analysed.
-Significant undesired current balancing control interventions can be observed on phase current waveforms when the load change variable is disabled, and smooth waveforms are observed when the load change algorithm is enabled.
+Significant

-Fig. 2.11.
-Phase currents at load change: a) without and b) with enabled change algorithm.

-Finally, the sinusoidal duty cycle disturbance is applied to measure the controller frequency response.
-The resultant open loop and closed loop current waveforms are shown in Fig. 2.12.
-The frequency response for the open and closed loop systems is shown in Fig. 2.13.
-The open loop system reaction on slow disturbances is large but it decreases for faster disturbances.
+Figure 2.19.
+Phase currents at load change: simulation (top) and experimental (bottom) results for cases a) without and b) with enabled load change algorithm to 10 kHz was applied to phases 2 and 4 in opposite directions, to determine the open loop (converter) and closed loop (controller) system reaction to slow and fast disturbances.
+The resultant open loop and closed loop current waveforms are shown in (Fig. 2.20).
+The frequency response for the open and closed loop systems is shown in (Fig. 2.21).
+The open loop system reaction on slow disturbances is large, but it decreases for faster disturbances.
 On the other hand, the closed loop system reaction on slow disturbance gets faster.
-Hence, the controller achieves maximum performance on low frequencies, and at high frequencies the control performance is minimal.
+Hence, the controller achieves maximum performance on low frequencies and at high frequencies the control performance is minimal.